TheOdinProject/curriculum/JS101/DOM-manipulation.md

 // selects the prior sibling => .display
 ```

-So you're using the node's relationships to the surrounding nodes to define it.
+So you're identifing a certain node based on its relationships to the nodes around it.

 ### DOM methods